If you need assistance with the Kasa Smart Switch, we’re here to help.

 - (1) Install the Kasa Smart App.
 You can get the Kasa Smart App from the Google Play Store.
 The Kasa Smart App will walk through all the steps.
 So, let’s get started.
 (2) Open up the App, (3) create a login, then return to the App to Add a Device.
 (4) touch the ‘plus’ symbol at the top of the screen.
 (5) Touch: Add a Device.
 You will see a number of devices that you can install.
 (6) Touch the Smart Switches option.
 (7) Select ‘Smart Switch’ HS200′.
 (8) If you have not installed the device already, press ‘Not Yet’

-- WIFI – You need to make sure that you have sufficient WiFI.
+- WiFi – You need to make sure that you have sufficient WiFi.
 In my case, my light switch was behind a wall in a closet (specifically for the Christmas light plug).
-You should make sure that you 2.4 GHz WiFi has enough juice to connect.
+You should make sure that your 2.4 GHz WiFi has enough juice to connect.
 Most of the time, it’s not a problem.

-- TURN OFF THE POWER.
+- TURN THE POWER OFF.
 Check which circuit breaker needs to be turned off to make sure the circuit is dead with a load tester.
-If you do not have one, Please it’s $15 – $30 to get something that will work.
+If you do not have one, please, it’s $15 – $30 to get something that will work.

-- Power is off at the circuit breaker.
+- The power is off at the circuit breaker.
 Now you will open up the switch with your trusty flathead tool or screwdriver.
 Keep your screws.
 Gently pull the switch out without disconnecting the wires.
-You will need to look where the wires are connected.
+You will need to look at where the wires are connected.

 - Use your voltage detector to test the circuit (the wires connected to the light switch).
 There should be no confirmation of beeping or lighting from the load/voltage detector.
 This means the circuit is dead and should be safe to work on.

-- Identify the Live and Load Wires: These wires are generally not labeled on the light switch box.
+- Identify the live and load wires: These wires are generally not labeled on the light switch box.
 You may have to look at the colors of the wires.
-One is usually Red, and one usually Black, Or just Black and White.
-Apply a label of Live or Load to each wire.
+Usually, they’re red, black, or just black and white.
+Apply a label of live or load to each wire.

 - Installing the Smart Switch: You will have to neatly fold the wires to ensure the Smart Switch can fit into the enclosure.
 This is probably the most tedious step which can take a few minutes.
 Be patient.
 Take your time.
 You’re almost done!